ofabricio/calm/README.md

 ### Recursive

-Recursive allows recursive call of a matcher.
+Recursive allows a recursive call of a matcher.

 ```go
 code := New("0+1*(2+3)*4")